-In 2015, there were 4 deaths and 3 cases of serious injury due to trespassing on the tracks.
+In 2016, there were 7 deaths and 1 case of serious injury due to trespassing on the tracks.
 Trespassers are people who walk on or alongside the tracks in order to take a shortcut, for example.
-The number of casualties is lower than in 2014, but every victim is still one too many.
-As well as this human tragedy, trespassers on the tracks also cause a great deal of disruption, amounting to over 5 hours a day on average.
-This is a 78% increase on the number of minutes delay in 2014.
+The number of casualties is higher than in 2015, but every victim is still one too many.

 Trespassing on the tracks

 The key figures on trespassing show that 45% of trespassers are commuters.
 Often they are trying to take a shortcut.
 However, in doing so they often fail to consider the speed and stopping distance of trains.
 The rail network is also private property and a highly dangerous area.